subramk/jpa-play/README.md

 # jpa-play
-Sandpit for SpringBoot + JPA + Tests - from basics to the Unknown !!
+Sandpit for SpringBoot + JPA + Tests - from basics to advanced mapping strategies.

--- port is configured to 8091 <TODO>
+-- TODO port is configured to something other than the standard 8080 port.

 -- docker for postgres db   (database is postgres and password is example) docker-compose up - to bring up the db